Skip to Content

 Indentation level

-When wrapping text to the desired width, the ANSI string will attempt to respect this setting, but if the desired width does not accommodate the length of the largest word, it will instead wrap lines to the first terminal column.
+The ANSI string has an optional indentation level, i.e., the starting terminal column of each new line of text.
+When wrapping text to the desired width, the instance will attempt to respect this setting, but if the desired width does not accommodate the length of the largest word, it will disregard the indentation level.

 Text alignment

-A ANSI string has an optional flag that indicates whether the text should be aligned to the terminal’s right boundary.
-This feature is used by the formatter in the help message’s description column.
+The ANSI string has an optional flag that indicates whether the text should be aligned to the terminal’s right boundary (or according to the instance’s width property).
+This feature is used by the formatter in help messages.

 Messages

-There are different kinds of content that an application might want to print in a terminal.
-We call them “messages” and provide a specific class for each kind of message that the library can produce.
+There are different kinds of content that an application might want to print in the terminal.
+We denote them “messages” and provide a specific class for each kind of message that the library can produce.

 đź’ˇ